TabbycatDebate/tabbycat/docs/install/heroku.rst

 Upgrading your database size
 ----------------------------

 The free plan of `Heroku Postgres <https://elements.heroku.com/addons/heroku-postgresql>`_, "Hobby Dev", should work for most small tournaments.
 For large tournaments, however, you may find that you exceed the 10,000-row limit of this plan.
 It's difficult to give general guidance on how many rows you're likely to use, because it depends on which features of Tabbycat you use (*e.g.*, if you use adjudicator feedback).
-But to give some idea, Australs 2016, which had 74 teams, 8 preliminary rounds and heavily used adjudicator feedback, ended up at around 30,000 rows.
-In contrast, an medium-sized IV with 54 teams, 5 preliminary rounds, which only lightly used adjudicator feedback ended up using around 4,500 rows.
+But to give some idea:

+- Australs 2016, which had 74 teams, 8 preliminary rounds and heavily used adjudicator feedback, ended up at around 30,000 rows.
+- The Asia BP championships 2017 had 100 teams, 6 preliminary rounds, and mandatory feedback (i.e. 100% return rates) used 15,000 rows.
+- A 3 vs 3 tournament with 54 teams, 5 preliminary rounds, and which only lightly used adjudicator feedback ended up using around 4,500 rows

 If you need more than 10,000 rows, you'll need to upgrade to a paid Heroku Postgres Plan.
 The 10,000,000 rows allowed in the lowest paid plan, "Hobby Basic", should certainly be more than sufficient.